 The base was also responsible for providing administrative and technical support to the Defence and Civil Institute of Environmental Medicine, the RCAF colleges as well as the Toronto Militia District and the Cadet League.

 In 1960, RCAF Toronto disbanded and became RCAF Downsview.
 Following the unification of the Royal Canadian Air Force, the Royal Canadian Navy and the Canadian Army as the Canadian Armed Forces, in 1968, RCAF Downsview was renamed Canadian Forces Base Toronto.
 In 1962, the Department of Defence expropriated the lands adjacent to the Downsview Airport and closed four kilometres of Sheppard Avenue between Dufferin Street and Keele Street.
-They then allocated 26 metres of land to the north of the airport to North York to build a highway to replace the closed section of road.
+They then allocated 26 metres (85 feet) of land to the north of the airport to North York to build a highway to replace the closed section of road.
 What was once Sheppard Avenue became Carl Hall Road in the military base.

 In 1995, the federal government decommissioned the Canadian Forces Base Toronto and announced that the land would be set aside for development, recreational and broader public uses.
 The base formally closed on April 1, 1996.
 Although Parc Downsview Park Inc. (PDP) was established in 1999 to build and operate Downsview Park, it wasn’t until 2006 when PDP gained administrative control of the land that significant steps could be initiated to develop the Park.
 The Park will continue to evolve over time as Canada Lands Company continues to reintegrate this former military property into the fabric of Toronto.